christophergarthwood/appdevstig_docs/Template_006_ConfigurationManagementStandard.md

 ## Purpose:

-SCM ensures that everyone knows what version of the software is being worked on, who made changes, and what those changes are.
+SCM ensures that everyone knows what version of the software is being worked on, who has made changes, and what those changes are.
 This helps avoid mistakes like overwriting work, losing important files, or introducing bugs.
 It also makes it easier to fix problems, roll back to earlier versions if needed, and keep software running smoothly over time.
 SCM is essential for teamwork, quality control, and managing complex software projects effectively.

 ## Requirements/Specifications/Guidelines:

-A Software Configuration Management (SCM) plan details how to manage and control changes to software products throughout their lifecycle.
+Software Configuration Management (SCM) plan details how to manage and control changes to software products throughout their lifecycle.
 Its requirements generally include:

 + Configuration Management Objectives: Clearly state goals such as maintaining version consistency, traceability, and change control.